The estimated position of the airfield.

 The above photo taken from the association archives.
-It shows squadron officers and their French counterparts deep in discussion. is believed to have been taken on October 16th 1939 when the squadron undertook a formation exercise with a French fighter squadron.
+It shows squadron officers and their French counterparts deep in discussion.
+It is believed to have been taken on October 16th 1939 when the squadron undertook a formation exercise with a French fighter squadron.
 However I am not convinced of this and I think the aircraft is a 88 Squadron Fairey Battle.
 Advice welcome.

-A mechanic holds tight as the rolls Royce Merlin is tested prior to a flight.
+A mechanic holds tight as the rolls Royce Merlin is tested prior to a test flight.
 There is no doubt about this photograph.
 Fairey Battle K9272 HA-R & T was taken on charge by 218 Squadron in October 1938 via 185 Squadron.
 It was one of the number of squadron Battles lost in France.